codecat/blog/content/2024-06-15-rooting-the-hiby-r3ii.md

 title = "Rooting the HiBy R3ii"
 date = 2024-06-15
 path = "2024/06/hiby-r3ii-root"

+[extra]
+og_image = "/2024/06/hiby-main.jpg"
+og_description = "The HiBy R3ii is a \"Digital Audio Player\" (DAP), basically the modern equivalent of MP3 players from the 00's.
+Naturally, I wanted to find out how hackable the device is."
 +++

 The HiBy R3ii is a "Digital Audio Player" (DAP), basically the modern equivalent of MP3 players from the 00's.
 Naturally, I wanted to find out how hackable the device is.